Easy Vegan White Bean Dip

 • 1 teaspoon smoked paprika

-• extra virgin olive oil, enough to cover base of pot
+• extra virgin olive oil (enough to cover the base of the pot)

 • 2 limes, juiced